Ethiopia

 A landlocked country in the Horn of Africa, Ethiopia is a large and diverse nation boasting a plethora of mingling cultures, religions, languages and ecosystems.
 Abundant fertile land and Africa’s largest freshwater reserves have created agricultural riches, with coffee, maize and livestock forming the backbone of exports, while a large, young and rapidly growing population provide a huge boost to nascent service and technology sectors.

 Despite this cultural and ecological wealth, however, Ethiopia remains one of the world’s poorest nations, marred by hunger, corruption, and low access to education and healthcare.
 Decades of political instability followed the overthrow of the Ethiopian monarchy in 1974, with civil war, communist purges, military coups and severe authoritarian rule all holding back economic and social development.
-Political stabilisation since 2010 has seen record GDP growth averaging 10% throughout the 2010s, bringing with it gains in prosperity and life expectancy.
+Political stabilisation since 2010 has seen GDP growth averaging 10% throughout the 2010s and remaining at 7.6 in 2024.
+This growth has brought with it gains in prosperity and life expectancy.

 Photo by Daniele Levis Pelusi, Unsplash